On a convex embedding of the Euler problem of two fixed centers: Introduction

 \section{Introduction}

-The Euler problem of two fixed centers describes the behavior of a massless body which is attracted by two fixed primaries.
+The \textit{Euler problem of two fixed centers} describes the behavior of a massless body which is attracted by two fixed primaries.
 The massless body will be referred to as the \textit{satellite} and the two primaries as the \textit{Earth} and the \textit{Moon}.
 Its Hamiltonian $H : ( \R^2 \setminus \left \{E, M \right \} ) \times \R^2 \rightarrow \R$ is given by

 where $\mu \in (0,1)$ is the mass ratio of the two primaries: $E=(0,0)$ and $M=(1,0)$.
-Note that if $\mu<1/2$, then the Earth is heavier than the Moon and if $\mu>1/2$, then the Moon is heavier.
-For a negative energy, the satellite is confined to a bounded region.
-The Hamiltonian is mechanical, i.e., the sum of the kinetic energy $(1/2)|p|^2$ and the potential energy $U(q):=-(1-\mu)/|q-E| - \mu/|q-M|$.
+We observe that the Hamiltonian is \textit{mechanical}, i.e., the sum of the kinetic energy $(1/2)|p|^2$ and the potential energy $U(q):=-(1-\mu)/|q-E| - \mu/|q-M|$.
+If $\mu<1/2$, then the Earth is heavier than the Moon and if $\mu>1/2$, then the Moon is heavier.
+For a negative energy, the satellite is confined to a bounded region in the configuration space.

 There exists a precisely one critical point $L=(l, 0,0,0)$, where

 The energy value $c_J := H(L) = -1 - 2\sqrt{\mu(1-\mu)}$ is referred to as the \textit{critical Jacobi energy}.
 In this article, we only consider energies less than this energy level, $c<c_J$.